-The Fernie Nordic Society is expanding its ski programs aimed at adult skiers.
+The club has expanded its winter programs aimed at adult skiers.
 Coach Amy returns with her ski program of group and private lessons for adult skiers starting in January 2020.
 Coach Tarah has set up a Masters program for more experienced skiers and it starts in December.

 Again this year: A group of 25 nordic clubs in British Columbia have partnered with CrosscountryBC to offer exciting passes to ski on their trails this winter.
 For a low flat cost, choose to ski once at 7 clubs, twice at 7 clubs, or twice at any of the 25 clubs.
 This pass is even transferable!